Who helps the helpers? The people whose job is to make sure everybody in your organization is taken care of?

-“It can be really really difficult to hold space for yourself and to show yourself the same kind of grace and kindness that I think we all really strive to offer to others,” said Allyson Tom, VP of People & Culture at Blueboard, during a recent webinar about self-care for People leaders.
+“It can be really really difficult to hold space for yourself and to show yourself the same kind of grace and kindness that I think we all really strive to offer to others,” said Allyson Tom, former VP of People & Culture at Blueboard, during a recent webinar about self-care for People leaders.

 People who work in HR are often highly empathetic.
 They care a lot about improving their colleagues' work lives.
 But constantly taking care of other people's needs can take a toll.
 A recent survey found that 98% of HR professionals say they're burned out, 94% have felt overwhelmed in the past six months, and 88% have dreaded work.